vechain/vechain-sdk-js/docs/diagrams/architecture/network-package.md

         }

         Boundary(b4, "External Blockchain Interaction") {
-            System_Ext(vechainthor, "VechainThor Blockchain", "Represents the VechainThor blockchain platform with which the SDK interacts")
+            System_Ext(vechainthor, "Thor Blockchain", "Represents the blockchain platform with which the SDK interacts") }
-        }
     }